Strange Changes: Resurgence and remixed as a Balearic classic

-A remixed and extended version, entitled "Stranger Changes", was released by Gentle Hands (aka Stellar Well's Jake Goldsmith) in September 2016 on La.Ga.Sta.
+A remixed and extended version, entitled "Stranger Changes", was released by Gentle Hands (aka Stellar Well's Jake Goldsmith) on 30 September 2016 on La.Ga.Sta.
 Late Summer Compilation Vol.6, featuring De Paul's original vocals.
+This version was described as "A sublime rework executed by the gentlest of hands".
 This version has been playlisted by Tom Ravenscroft on BBC Radio 6, Beats in Space Radio, and most recently KALX, Berkeley.
 It was ranked #7 in the "Lagasta" top 50 Songs.

-A remixed of the song by DJ Duckcomb (in his words "an edit of an impossibly rare white label 12" extended mix of this AOR balearic disco classic tune") was released in 2021, and it also received radio plays in the US.
-It is scheduled for release on 27 May 2022 on the Everything You're About To Hear Is True label as "Paul Strange", with a pre-review stating "..a supremely slinky rub down of Lynsey De Paul's 1981 disco funk masterpiece 'Strange Changes'".
-It reached #3 on Juno's soul chart.
+A remixed version of the song by DJ Duckcomb (self proclaimed DJ/Digger/Dad/Disco editor currently residing in Los Angeles but hailing from Brooklyn and Florida, one half of Sharegroove, one half of Trap.Avoid) was released in 2021, as featured also on "Inn Da Zone Mix", and it also received radio plays in the US.
+"Sound Station Strategy" described his mix of "Strange Changes" as "an edit of an impossibly rare white label 12" extended mix of this AOR balearic disco classic tune".

+Most recently, it was released on 27 July 2022 on vinyl on the Everything You're About To Hear Is True label as "Paul Strange", with a pre-review stating "..a supremely slinky rub down of Lynsey De Paul's 1981 disco funk masterpiece 'Strange Changes'".
+It reached number 3 on Juno's soul chart and is still on the chart one year later.